ajvincent/ts-morph-structures/docs/guides/MemberedTypeToClass.md

 - Give your purpose keys meaningful names.  "one", "two", "three" are less useful than "precondition", "argumentValidation", "processing".
 - Decide carefully whether you want to use "isBlockStatement" on purpose blocks.
 Curly braces affect the scope of `const` and `let` variable declarations.
   - Region names, on the other hand, are comments and won't affect scope.
-- Consider implementing router and/or filter classes for your statements getter.

 ## What's not part of this?